For all your cross-browser, multi-device testing needs, look no further than the powerful combination of Selenium WebDriver and Java.

 browsers like Chrome and Firefox.
 The framework can also be used if the test has to be performed

 Selenium is considered one of the core components of the Selenium framework.
-Selenium WebDriver API
+API Testing

 is a collection of open-source APIs/language-specific bindings that accepts commands and sends them to